 Can I get into UL Lafayette?
 The school has a 51% acceptance rate.
 Last year, 5,309 out of 10,436 applicants were admitted making UL Lafayette a more competitive school to get into with a good chance of acceptance for qualifying applicants.
 Academically, it has average requirements for admission test scores, generally admitting students who score in the top 60 percent.
 University of Louisiana at Lafayette typically accepts and attracts "B" average high school students.
 Of those applicants who were admitted, 56% enrolled.
 With over half of admitted students enrolling, acceptance by University of Louisiana at Lafayette is a prized outcome for many students.
+Most incoming freshmen graduated in the top half of their high school class.

 |SAT Test||25th Percentile Score|